csu-cs/CSU-Senior-Project/references/Syllabus_497_Senior_Project_Design.md

 ### Requirements Document

-The requirements document will contain 20 to 50 requirements that represent a complete description of the project.
+The goal of this assignment is to produce a high-quality (SRS) using the Volere approach, with particular emphasis on writing clear, testable requirements with well-defined fit criteria.
+This document should describe what the system must do and how well it must do it, without prescribing implementation details.

 The requirements will be of the appropriate subset of the types listed below.
 For more details about these types and help generate requirements ideas, request a free educational copy of the [Volere Requirement Specification Template](https://www.volere.org/templates/volere-requirements-specification-template/).

+#### Scope and Quantity

+Your requirements document must contain 20 – 50 total requirements that, taken together, provide a complete and coherent description of the system.

+-   Do not inflate the count with trivial or redundant requirements.
+-   Each requirement should represent a distinct, necessary stakeholder need.
+-   A mix of functional and non-functional requirements is expected.

+#### Requirement Types

+Your requirements should be drawn from an appropriate subset of the following Volere requirement types.
+You are not required to use every type, but you should justify the overall balance based on the nature of your system.
+There will be more functional requirements than any other type.

 1. [Functional](https://en.wikipedia.org/wiki/Functional_requirement)

 2. Look and Feel
     1. Appearance
     2. Style

 3. [Usability](https://en.wikipedia.org/wiki/Usability)
     1. Ease of Use
     2. Personalization and Internationalization